Majid Saleh

 Majid Saleh (مجید صالح; born 11 January 1966) is a retired Iranian football player and current coach.

 Early life

 He was born on 21 May 1965 in Tehran.
-His father, Mahdi was an employee of SAIPA, an Iranian auto manufacturer.
+His father,Who was Mahdi, Was an employee of SAIPA, an Iranian auto manufacturer.
 He is also a member of SAIPA since 1993 and is an electronics engineer and hardware engineer.

 Playing career

 Club career

 He started his playing career in 1983 when he played for Homa F.C.
 He then played for Bank Tejarat F.C. under Nasser Hejazi.
 In 1991, he left Bank Tejarat to play for Keshavarz F.C.
 Then he played for Saipa F.C. for 4 seasons and a season in loan for Pas Tehran.
 Then he left Saipa in 1998 and joined to Bahman F.C. in 1999.
 Finally, in 2001 he returned and started playing for Homa F.C. once again.
 He retired in June 2004.

 International career

 From 1985 to 1995 in youth teams, U-18 and U-23 and Tehran adult team with Ali Parvin, Parviz Dehdari, Mohammad Mayeli Kohan and two foreign coaches Stankovich and Arie Haan.